-What if you could find the best Pinterest group boards to use for more eyeballs on your content?
+What if you could find the best Pinterest boards to use for more eyeballs on your content?

-Well, now you can!
+Well, you can!

 The whole process will take a bit of work, but after you’re finished and start seeing your results, you’ll be glad you did it.

-Finding your best Pinterest group boards will be useless if your pins aren’t clickable and if your content isn’t useful and solves a problem.
+Finding your best Pinterest boards will be useless if your pins aren’t clickable and if your content isn’t useful and solves a problem.

 For the process to work for you, you need to be signed up for Tailwind ( the most awesome pinning software out there, period!)

-If you don’t want to sign up for Tailwind or are on a really tight budget, you can still use their 30-day free trial to take a look at which of your boards you should be pinning to the most!
+If you don’t want to sign up for Tailwind or are on a really tight budget, you can still use their free trial (up to 100 scheduled pins) to take a look at which of your boards you should be pinning to the most!

 Got your free trial?